sergioventurini/stepp/README.md

 E-mail: gelber@jimmy.harvard.edu

+# Acknowledgements
+Special thanks to:
+- Kristian Romano, for testing the package and checking that it works as expected
+- Wai-ki Yip, who developed the original R package, for the suggestions and insights on the STEPP procedure

 # Bugs
 In case you find any bug, please send us an e-mail or open an issue on GitHub.